 - My pork loin in slow cooker recipe calls for about 2 pounds of meat.
 You can size this according to your needs.
 Make more if you have a big crowd to feed, less if it’s just you, etc.

 - Cooking veggies with your pork loin roast is a great idea!
-Just leave them in large chunks so that they don’t cook down to mush during the long slow cooking process.
+Use hearty veggies and leave them in large chunks so that they don’t cook down to mush during the long slow cooking process.
 Carrots, potatoes, and even celery are great options.
-Other root veggies will roast nicely with your pork loin as well.
+Other root veggies will roast nicely and help to flavor the broth that will become the gravy.

 Oven Instructions

-Prepare the same way (browning on the stove), place into a casserole dish and cover tightly with aluminum foil or a fitted lid.
-Preheat oven to 350 degrees.
-Bake, covered for 1-2 hours, depending on the size of your roast.
+To make in the oven, prepare the same way (browning on the stove), place into a casserole dish and cover tightly with aluminum foil or a fitted lid.
+Preheat oven to 350°F. Bake, covered for 1-2 hours, depending on the size of your roast.

-Meat should register at 145 degrees.
-Remove to rest and then prepare gravy.
+Meat should register at 145°F, so make sure to use a meat thermometer to check it.
+Remove to rest and then prepare the gravy.

 - How to Brine Pork Loin